tmb2k01/mammo-vision/doc/data_preparation.md

 ### 2.4.
 Resizing

 Mammographic images may have varying sizes and resolutions, making resizing necessary to standardize the input dimensions.
-A fixed image size (e.g., 224x224 or 512x512 pixels) ensures that the input is compatible with most deep learning models.
+A fixed image size ensures that the input is compatible with most deep learning models.

 ## 3. Segmentation-Specific Transformations